UP | HOME

 Getting Started

-Install moveit: sudo apt install ros-iron-moveit.
+Install moveit: sudo apt install ros-jazzy-moveit.

 Main Components